 Freight Prepaid and Freight Collect are two such terms that are often confused and misunderstood.
 Keep reading to get a better understanding of freight collect and freight prepaid, then contact the team at Amware to simplify your shipping process.

-Freight Prepaid and Paid Collect: What’s the difference?
+Freight Collect and Freight Prepaid: What’s the Difference?

 Freight prepaid and freight collect are two terms used to define who pays for a specific freight shipment, but they are often paired with another term, which defines who owns a shipment until delivery.